 International boarding at Medbury provides an entry into an exciting and welcoming extended family.
 New Zealand’s education system is based on the prestigious British system and Medbury has a long and proud history.
+Please feel free to email our Registrar if you have any questions.

 Please click here to view a copy of the Policy for the Enrolment and Attendance of International Students at Medbury.